 Centaurs are minor planets believed to have originated in the Kuiper Belt in the outer solar system.
 They sometimes… Read more

 Chad Trujillo, assistant professor at Northern Arizona University, has been awarded the 2019 Paolo Farinella Prize by the Europlanet Society for his contributions in the field of planetary science concerning “The Trans-Neptunian Population.”

-Along with collaborator Scott Sheppard from the Carnegie Institution for Science, Trujillo was honored at an award ceremony on Sept.
-16 at the… Read more
+Along with collaborator Scott Sheppard from the Carnegie Institution for Science, Trujillo was honored at an award ceremony on Sept.… Read more

 Jan.
 4, 2019

 A team of astronomers, including Northern Arizona University scientist Chad Trujillo, earlier this week announced their discovery of an object at about 120 astronomical units (AU) from Earth—the farthest observed object in the solar system.
 One AU represents the distance between the Earth and the Sun, approximately 93 million miles.